ezsystems/commerce-documentation/docs/guide/search/search.md

 The products can be shown in a list or gallery view.

 The user can use the back button to go back without leaving the search.
-URLs are unique, so you can share a link to a search result
+URLs are unique, so you can share a link to a search result.

 The search uses Ajax to refresh the list.